Your trip to Greece will be incomplete if you do not visit the mesmerizing beaches in Corfu.

 Do you want to go to an unspoiled and untouched beach in Corfu?

-There are several colorful fishes near the rocks, so you will undoubtedly enjoy scuba diving.
+There are several species of colorful fish near the rocks, so you will undoubtedly enjoy scuba diving.

-The Glyfada beach is covered with very fine golden sand, high hills, and olive trees, which makes it one of the most beautiful beaches in Corfu Island.
-As the crystal blue waters do not deepen abruptly, the beach is apt for families with small children.
+The Glyfada beach is covered with magnificent golden sand, high hills, and olive trees, making it one of the most beautiful beaches on Corfu Island and, indeed, on all the Greek islands.